This post about a Cheesecake Pumpkin Pie recipe is sponsored by Wayfair.com. The opinions are 100% my own. #WayfairPieBakeOff

-Super simple as I used a pre made pie crust and then just layered the cheesecake layer and the pumpkin pie layer all at once.
+Then just layer the cheesecake layer and the pumpkin pie layer all at once.
+You are almost done.
 It will cook like this for most of the time.
 As if it’s not good this way.

 With only about 10 minutes left to cook, it’s time to make the crunchy pecan streusel topping.
 How can things get any better than spices and pecans?